 Hurricanes are accompanied by very high winds, lightning, power and water outages and floods.
 If you have been in the middle of one, it can feel like the slow approaching of an apocalypse!
 You do get notice that a hurricane is approaching.
 There are several hours to several days of the storm itself.
-And then the clean up.
+And then the aftermath and clean up.

 These are 10 tips to prepare your computers, devices, homes and yourself to survive a hurricane:

-1. 1.
-Unplug your computer, printer and devices from power to protect them from power surges.
+1. Unplug your computer, printer and devices from power to protect them from power surges.
 NOTE: do NOT just turn off your surge protector; unplug it from the wall.

-2. 2.
-Move your computer, printer and devices off the floor to a table top away from windows and cover with plastic.
+2. Move your computer, printer and devices off the floor to a table top away from windows and cover with plastic.
 This protects them from water damage.

-3. 3.
-Gather your smart phone, tablet and power cords to take with you to shelter.
+3. Gather your smart phone, tablet and power cords to take with you to shelter.
 This gives you connection to news and your family.

-4. 4.
-Protect your house from broken windows.
+4. Protect your house from broken windows.
 Put up your hurricane shutter window protection and close blinds and draperies.

-5. 5.
-Prevent dangerous flying objects.
+5. Prevent dangerous flying objects.
 Move small objects and potted plants inside your house, garage or utility shed.

-6. 6.
-Plan to shelter.
+6. Plan to shelter.
 Have a plan for a safe place to shelter in case of an intense storm (Category 3 or greater).

-7. 7.
-Water - In case of water outages, fill your bathtub with water to flush toilets with.
+7. Water – In case of water outages, fill your bathtub with water to flush toilets with.
 Buy a case of bottled water to stay hydrated.
 When water is turned back on, be prepared for a “boil water notice” for a few days.

-9. 9.
-Food - Purchase some flip top cans of tuna to have something to eat when there is no power.
+9. Food – Purchase some flip top cans of tuna to have something to eat when there is no power.
 Be prepared to discard food in your fridge and freezer if the power is off for more than two days.

 I pray that we have one of those years when hurricanes by-pass us.
 If one is predicted, it is better to be safe by following these tips.